 - Spectacular Sparkle.
 Large step facets and a high crown allow light to be reflected around the entire stone in a veritable “hall of mirrors.”
 The result is a distinctive sparkle that is impossible to ignore.

 - Art Deco Influence.
 Asscher cut diamonds were popular during the 1920s.
 For this reason, most of the rings that feature Asscher cut stones are elegant antiques from the Art Deco Era.

 - Octagonal Shape.
 Asscher cut diamonds have cropped corners, meaning they are technically octagonal.
 These corners are often covered up in a standard four-prong setting, however, resulting in a stone that appears to only have four even sides.

 Find The Perfect Engagement Ring

-Incredibly dynamic in design, Asscher cut gemstones perfectly complement the impeccable Art Deco settings in which they are often found.
-To take her breath away with a piece of jewelry that puts the decadence and elegance of the Roaring Twenties boldly on display, shop our collection of vintage Asscher cut diamond engagement rings.
+Incredibly dynamic in design, Asscher cut diamonds perfectly complement the impeccable Art Deco settings in which they are often found.
+To take her breath away with a piece of jewelry that puts the decadence and elegance of the Roaring Twenties boldly on display, shop our collection of vintage Asscher cut engagement rings.